 All F-1 visa holders are charged the out-of-state tuition rate, regardless of the local address used during studies.

-Students should refer to the Paying for College web page and their bill for tuition information and payment options.
-The College offers a payment plan with target enrollment dates that require a U.S. bank account.
-Please consider expenses for textbooks and supplies; the I-20 form will show an estimate.
+Students should refer to the Student Accounts website and their bill for tuition information and payment options.
+The College offers a payment plan with target dates to enroll by that requires a U.S. bank account.
+Please consider the cost of textbooks and supplies; the I-20 form will include an estimate.
 Federal financial aid is not available for F-1 students.

 Change of Visa Status

-Students who enroll at PGCC as F-1 visa holders and have subsequently been granted a change of status should contact internationalgroup@pgcc.edu for guidance.
-Upon a change of visa status, students may be considered for in-county or in-state/out-of-county residency for tuition purposes.
+Students who enroll at PGCC as F-1 visa holders and subsequently have their status changed should contact internationalgroup@pgcc.edu for guidance.
+Students may be considered for in-county or in-state/out-of-county residency for tuition purposes upon a change of visa status.

 Employment Information